populationgenetics/exercises/README.md

 # Introduction to exercises

-This repository conatins the exercises for the University of Copenhagen Population Genetics master course blabla
+This repository conatins the exercises for the University of Copenhagen Population Genetics master course and blabla

 ## Index